ansible-collections/community.mysql/TESTING.md

 ```

-### Add a new Python, Connector or Database version
+### Add a new Connector or Database version

 New components version should be added to this file: [.github/workflows/ansible-test-plugins.yml](https://github.com/ansible-collections/community.mysql/tree/main/.github/workflows)

 Be careful to not add too much tests.
-When adding a new version of Python, for instance, only test it agains the latest versions of Ansible and MySQL/MariaDB.
-When tests are run, you can see that we already start 40 virtual machines!
+The matrix creates an exponential number of virtual machines!